Woollard v. Gallagher: Fourth Circuit Court of Appeals

 The appeal was filed by the defendants in the Fourth Circuit Court of Appeals on April 6, 2012, as Woollard v Gallagher (12-1437).
 Denis Gallagher is a member of the Maryland Handgun Permit Review Board and was a co-defendant at the District level.
 Terrence Sheridan remains a co-defendant/appellant.

-On August 2, 2012 the Fourth Circuit granted Maryland's motion for a stay pending the outcome of this appeal.
+On August 2, 2012, the Fourth Circuit granted Maryland's motion for a stay pending the outcome of this appeal.
 This overruled the District Court's order that would have lifted the stay effective August 7.

-Oral arguments in the case were heard on October 24, 2012 beginning at 9:30 before Panel 1 of the Court.
+Oral arguments in the case were heard on October 24, 2012, beginning at 9:30 before Panel 1 of the Court.
 During the hearing, questions were posed to both lawyers from the bench about the appropriateness of Woollard filing suit in Federal court challenging a ruling by a state agency, an action subject to the application of the Younger abstention and Rooker-Feldman doctrines.
 Questions were also posed as to the curiousness of Maryland's statute only prohibiting handguns and not long guns; Appellants asserted that the permitting law was put in place in response to a problem with handgun violence; that handguns were overwhelmingly the weapon of choice for criminals and the law was enacted to control this problem.

-On March 21, 2013 the Fourth Circuit unanimously reversed the District Court opinion.
+On March 21, 2013, the Fourth Circuit unanimously reversed the District Court opinion.
 The Circuit Court found that the trial court's judgment hinged on a finding that the rights of the Second Amendment extend outside one's own home, and that the right is "impermissibly burdened" by the "good and substantial cause" requirement.
 The Court found that, while the "good cause" requirement does indeed infringe upon Woollard's Second Amendment rights, the requirement nevertheless passes intermediate scrutiny (the standard previously determined applicable in Masciandaro and Chester, heard by the same Circuit), by holding that Maryland's desire to reduce handgun violence is a "substantial government interest", and that the "good cause" requirement is "reasonably fitted" to this interest in several ways, primarily by reducing the number of guns on the street, which the Court agreed with the Appellants provides several secondary effects that significantly reduce handgun violence and increase the ability of the police to distinguish criminals from law-abiding citizens.
 En banc appeal to the full Circuit Court was denied.

 United States Supreme Court

 The Second Amendment Foundation filed a Writ of Certiorari with the SCOTUS for this case July 9, 2013.
 Respondent Gallagher filed a response brief on September 9, 2013.
 Several amici briefs, all in favor of Petitioner, have been filed.
-As of September 25, 2013, this case has been scheduled for conference to occur on October 11, 2013.
-The petition was denied on October 15, 2013.
+The case was scheduled for a conference on October 11, 2013, which were talking about "the state’s requirement that applicants for gun permits show “good and substantial reason".
+Hence, the petition was denied on October 15, 2013.